Cariann Stafford, LPN, LMBT, e-RYT 200, CGFI

 4. Settle in.
 If you brought a water bottle with you, place something under it if there's condensation on the outside, to help protect our floors.
 Some folks like to do a little stretching prior to class.
 We are a super friendly studio, and everyone knows each other's names, so many times there's a lot of chatting prior to class.
 If you have challenges with kneeling on the floor, grab a blanket or an extra mat for padding.
-The blankets are stored in the practice space, toward the back and the bolsters are at the back of the space on the left side prop room.
+The blankets,, blocks, bolsters and straps are stored in the practice space near where you enter the studio practice area.

 5. Get your practice on.
 Let us know if anything is uncomfortable during the practice and we can help modify it for you, or tweak your alignment.
 No pain no gain does not work here!
 Finding a comfortable challenge and comfortable stretch is more in line with our philosophy....that doesn't mean than we won't work up a sweat, depending on which class you attend, but take care of your body and don't push past your limits.

 6. What???
 Class is over already??
 Your instructor will let you know whether to keep the mats and props in place for the next class, or to put them away so that we can send our robot vacuum, Roomba out to clean.
 If you used one of our mats, please wipe it down with a wipe we provide so that its clean for the next student.